12 Angry Men

 Hermione Gingold’s performance also has a somewhat altered tempo, and seems miraculously to have escaped notice.
 John Schlesinger’s son the critic appears as himself, and so does Adolph Green (Betty Comden appears as “another person”).

-A relatively early example of a marketing débâcle which is now de rigueur, because truth and beauty are notorious apple cart upsetters.
+A relatively early example of a marketing débâcle that is now de rigueur, because truth and beauty are notorious apple cart upsetters.

 Power

-The Candidate laid the bride of politics bare to the bachelors of her public, and still political advertisements are big business, the stuff of political commentary and now the subject of reform.
-And yet they are as interchangeable and meaningless as shampoo bottles.
+The Candidate laid the bride of politics bare to the bachelors of her public, and still political advertisements are big business, the stuff of political commentary and the subject of reform.
+And yet they are as interchangeable and personal as shampoo bottles.

 So you have Power, which perseveres along the line exposed by The Selling of the President 1968 and Michael Ritchie, just so you know the Wizard of Oz is Frank Morgan and no other.
 Roger Ebert tells, in his review of this film, how flabbergasted television executives were by the truth of Network.
 Alas, in political circles he was not used to running, and so we have had to wait twenty years or so to see the truth of Power.

-The equivoque of the title is prepared by a tacit jest which is framed in the context of a Latin American election campaign managed by the all but ubiquitous Pete St. John (Richard Gere).
+The equivoque of the title is prepared by a tacit jest that is framed in the context of a Latin American election campaign managed by the all but ubiquitous Pete St. John (Richard Gere).
 During a rally, a car bomb goes off, and the candidate rushes from the dais to comfort one of the wounded.
-Let me remind you, please, that the English word “candidate” comes from the white garment worn in Rome by seekers of public office.
+To be sure, a “candidate” is one who wears the white garment of Roman office-seekers.
 St. John directs a camera crew to capture the scene on film, then tells the candidate to wear his now bloodstained white shirt at every rally henceforth.
 “If it bleeds it leads,” says a reprehensible journalistic axiom, and in this case it leads the country.

 There is one more great joke at least.
 New Mexico gubernatorial candidate Wallace Furman (Fritz Weaver) is dressed as a cowboy riding a white horse and spearheading a wagon train across the desert in a mammoth campaign ad again directed by St. John, with a helicopter shot and all.
 As Furman reaches the foreground, his horse begins to scare at the noise of the helicopter, and throws him off.
 The expensive shot is ruined, but St. John recoups by stopping the film just at the moment when the horse rears, making it look as if Furman were The Lone Ranger.